Keto Wine Lovers Unite: A Comprehensive Guide to Enjoying Vino on Your Keto Journey!”

 ordering wine

-If you’re in a pinch but want to enjoy a glass of wine, you simply ask for the driest wine available.
-If your server doesn’t understand what that means, first I would question the quality of wine I’m about to receive, but the next thing to do is to make it clear to them that you want the least sweet wine that they offer.
+If you’re in a pinch but want to enjoy a glass of wine, ask for the driest wine available.
+If your server doesn’t understand what that means, first, I would question the quality of wine I’m about to receive, but the next thing to do is make it clear to them that you want the least sweet wine they offer.

-So just tell your server “give me the least sweet wine that you have, the drier the better”.
-That should take care of it most times when you are out to eat and want to unwind but stick to your keto diet.
+So tell your server, “Give me the least sweet wine you have; the drier, the better.”
+That should take care of it when you are out to eat and want to unwind but stick to your keto diet.

-Which wine can I actually drink on the keto diet?
+Which wine can I drink on the keto diet?

 At this point, you’re probably wondering exactly what type of wine you can eat on the keto diet without completely throwing your body out of ketosis.
-In the next few sections, we’ll take a look at bot red and white wines and which ones you should or should not drink on the keto diet.
+In the next few sections, we’ll examine red and white wines and which ones you should or should not drink on the keto diet.
 Again, we’re looking at the common residual sugar content of certain styles of wine.
-It’s possible that one winemaker has left a little bit more residual sugar in their wine, but this should serve as a decent guide.
+One winemaker may have left more residual sugar in their wine, but this should be a decent guide.

 Chianti

-Chianti comes from the region in Tuscany where the Sangiovese grapes are grown.
-It’s usually made of a 75-100% Sangiovese grapes with low residual sugar.
+Chianti comes from the region in Tuscany, where the Sangiovese grapes are grown.
+It’s usually made of 75-100% Sangiovese grapes with low residual sugar.
 The average Chianti wine contains about 1.2g of carbs per glass and about 100 calories per glass, making it a great keto wine choice.

 Cabernet Sauvignon

 Cabernet Sauvignon is a popular dry and bold red wine.
-It is made all over the world, but you’ve probably heard of a good “Napa Valley Cab” that was grown in California.
+It is made worldwide, but you’ve probably heard of a good “Napa Valley Cab” grown in California.
 Cabernet Sauvignon is usually finished dry, which makes it a good choice for the keto diet.
 A typical cabernet sauvignon wine will have about 122 calories and net carbs per serving.

 Pinot Noir

-Pinot noir has a lighter profile than Cabernet Sauvignon, but it an excellent red wine for keto.
-Coming in at 2.3g of net carbohydrates per glass, it’s an excellent choice for low carb diets.
+Pinot Noir has a lighter profile than Cabernet Sauvignon, but it is an excellent red wine for keto.
+Coming in at 2.3g of net carbohydrates per glass, it’s an excellent choice for low-carb diets.
 With only 120 calories per serving, it’s also on the lower end.
 Enjoy a glass of Pinot Noir the next time you’re out and trying to find a keto wine.

 Merlot